MicroStrategy/rest-api-docs/docs/common-workflows/administration/server-management/manage-server-settings.md

 Endpoint: [POST /api/auth/logout](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Authentication/postLogout)

-This endpoint allows the caller to log out the authenticated user from the MicroStrategy REST server.
+This endpoint allows the caller to log out the authenticated user from the Strategy REST server.
 In this example, you close the active user session by providing the `X-MSTR-AuthToken` authorization token, which is generated by `POST /api/auth/login`.
 If the call is successful, the resulting response returns a status code of 204.

 ### Sample request